-The 560,000 Finders Warrants have an estimated fair value of \$14,882, which has been included in warrant reserve.
+The 560,000 Finders Warrants with an estimated fair value of \$14,882, were included in warrant reserve.
 The fair value of the warrants was estimated using the Black-Scholes option pricing model with the following assumptions: expected life 2 years, volatility 110.36%, risk-free rate 1.53%, dividend yield 0%.